Sign in

 6189 meter

 Are you looking forward to going for a peak climbing adventure sooner or later?
-You will absolutely love the Island Peak Climbing Adventure in the Everest region in the Himalaya.
-Climbing to the top of Island Peak, also Imja Tse, is an incredibly beautiful adventure.
+Then you will absolutely love the Island Peak Climbing adventure in the Everest region in the Himalayas.
+Climbing to the top of Island Peak, also known as Imja Tse, is a wonderful adventure.
+Climbing Island Peak offers a thrilling challenge comparable to Mera Peak Climbing.
+The trek to Island Peak starts from Lukla, passing through picturesque villages and lush forests, and gradually ascending to the base camp.

-The beautiful peak stands at 6189 meters above sea level amidst other high soaring mountains in the Everest region.
+The beautiful Island peak stands at 6189 meters above sea level amidst other high-soaring mountains in the Everest region.
+Island Peak height in feet is 20,305 feet.
 A trekking adventure from Lukla towards Chhukung via Namche Bazar takes you for the climbing adventure.
 You can also combine this climbing adventure with Everest Base Camp Trek.
-But if you are short of time to go for a longer adventure, you can head straight to Island Peak Base Camp and go for climbing.
+But if you are short of time to go for a longer adventure, you can head straight to Island Peak Base Camp and go climbing.

-What you see during Island Peak Climbing Adventure
+What do you see during Island Peak Climbing Adventure?

 If you combine the climbing adventure with the trekking to Everest base camp, it will take you longer.
 But it allows you enough time to acclimatize for the summit climb on the mountain.
 Once you start the trek from Lukla up towards Namche Bazar, you can enjoy beautiful nature and mountain surroundings along the trail in the Dudh Koshi river valley.